Generalized Kantorovich-Rubinstein Duality beyond Hausdorff and Kantorovich: Introduction

-The interest in having a Kantorovich presentation of a given functor lifting or lax extension lies inter alia in the fact that one obtains a quantitative Hennessy-Milner property for the quantitative modal logic generated by the respective modalities~\cite{km:bisim-games-logics-metric,FuzzyLaxHemi}.
-This property states coincidence of the behavioural distance induced by the given lifting or extension with the logical distance induced by the respective quantitative modal logic; thus, high distance between two states can always be \emph{certified} by means of a modal formula, a principle that has received increased recent attention (e.g.~\cite{rb:explainability-labelled-mc,TurkenburgEA25}).
-It has been shown that every metric functor lifting that preserves isometries~\cite{KantorovichFunctors} and every quantitative lax extension~\cite{FuzzyLaxHemi} \emph{is Kantorovich}, i.e.~can be presented via the generalized Kantorovich construction, using however a rather large (in particular typically infinite) set of modalities called the \emph{Moss modalities}.
+The interest in having a price-function-based presentation of a given functor lifting or lax extension lies inter alia in the fact that one obtains a quantitative Hennessy-Milner property for the quantitative modal logic generated by the respective modalities~\cite{km:bisim-games-logics-metric,FuzzyLaxHemi}.
+This property states coincidence of the behavioural distance induced by the given lifting or extension with the logical distance induced by the respective quantitative modal logic; thus, high distance between two states can always be \emph{certified} by means of a modal formula, a prominent principle in the study of behavioural distances (e.g.~\cite{bw:behavioural-pseudometric,DesharnaisEA08,FuzzyLaxHemi,km:bisim-games-logics-metric,Forster_et_al:CSL.2023:Density} and more recently~\cite{rb:explainability-labelled-mc,TurkenburgEA26}).
+It has been shown that every metric functor lifting that preserves isometries~\cite{KantorovichFunctors} and every quantitative lax extension~\cite{FuzzyLaxHemi} \emph{is Kantorovich}, i.e.~can be presented via the generalized price-function-based construction, using however a rather large (in particular typically infinite) set of modalities called the \emph{Moss modalities}.